 Here are some general guidelines for how to determine how often you should receive massage:

 Most people’s maintenance falls roughly between 2-6 weeks, depending on the factors mentioned above.
-People who have received regular bodywork in the past are usually able to unwind faster and may need less frequent treatments because their body remembers how to relax and find neutral with less effort.
+People who have received regular bodywork in the past are usually able to unwind faster and may need less frequent treatments because their body remembers how to relax and find neutrality with less effort.

 Maintenance schedules vary but generally speaking, it looks something like this: